botman99/ColorBlindSimulation/README.md

 [![screenshot](https://raw.githubusercontent.com/botman99/ColorBlindSimulation/master/img/FirstPersonCharacter_Blueprint_small.png)](https://raw.githubusercontent.com/botman99/ColorBlindSimulation/master/img/FirstPersonCharacter_Blueprint.png)

 There are 4 rows for each mode (Protanopia, Deuteranopia, Tritanopia, and Monochromacy) and one additional row that turns everything off.
-Each row starts with an Event for the keypress and then uses "Set Scalar Parameter Value" to set the material collection parameter values to 1.0 or 0.0 and at the end of the row uses "Print String" to print out a message to the display to indicate what mode was selected.
+Each row starts with an Event for the keypress and then uses "Set Scalar Parameter Value" to set the material collection parameter values to 1.0 or 0.0 to control which colorblind simulation mode is enabled (and to disable the others).
+The end of the row uses "Print String" to print out a message to the display to indicate what mode was selected.

 Here's 2 more shots of this zoomed in more to show better detail:

 [![screenshot](https://raw.githubusercontent.com/botman99/ColorBlindSimulation/master/img/FirstPersonCharacter_Blueprint_1_small.png)](https://raw.githubusercontent.com/botman99/ColorBlindSimulation/master/img/FirstPersonCharacter_Blueprint_1.png)

 [![screenshot](https://raw.githubusercontent.com/botman99/ColorBlindSimulation/master/img/FirstPersonCharacter_Blueprint_2_small.png)](https://raw.githubusercontent.com/botman99/ColorBlindSimulation/master/img/FirstPersonCharacter_Blueprint_2.png)

+Once this is all added to your Character's Event Graph, click the "Compile" button to rebuild your Character Blueprint and click the "Save" button to save everything.

+Now you can start your game and press '6', '7', '8', or '9' to enable one of the colorblind simulation modes and press '0' to turn the colorblind simulation back off.

+**NOTE:** Make sure you remember to remove the colorblind simulation postprocess material from your Camera or CameraComponent before you ship your game!
+Also, remove the Blueprint nodes for the '6', 7', '8', 9', and '0' keys before you ship your game.  :)

 ## Add C++ Code To Control ColorBlind Simulation